You are using an outdated browser. Please upgrade your browser to improve your experience.

 It’s safest to wait at least 20 mins to call them back – or call from a different line to the one you received the call on.
 This is because some scammers are able to keep telephone lines open even after you have hung up, and can make it seem like you’re calling your bank back when you’re actually still on the line to the scammers.

-Whether someone claims to be calling from your bank, or any other formal organisation, you should never give out personal details over the phone, unless you’re sure that the call is genuine.
+Whether someone claims to be calling from your bank, or any other formal organisation, you should never give out personal details over the phone, unless you’re sure the call is genuine.
 And you shouldn’t give out your PIN or online banking passwords in any circumstances – not even to the police.

 Fake home visits